-Requirement Deloitte response Narrative Report The Narrative Report is expected to address (as relevant to the Authority): We have assessed whether the Narrative Report has been prepared in accordance with CIPFA guidance.
-Organisational overview and external environment; We have also read the Narrative Report for consistency with the annual accounts and our knowledge acquired during the course of performing the - Governance; audit, and is not otherwise misleading. - Operational Model; Our review identified a number of minor areas where the Narrative Reports needed revising in order to comply with guidance and to ensure that they - Risks and opportunities; were fair, balanced and understandable, which have been reflected in the final version. - Strategy and resource allocation; - Performance; - Outlook; and - Basis of preparation Annual Governance Statement The Annual Governance Statement reports that governance arrangements provide assurance, are adequate and are operating effectively.
+Requirement Deloitte response Narrative Report The Narrative Report is expected to address (as relevant to the Authority): We have assessed whether the Narrative Report has been prepared in accordance with CIPFA guidance. environment; accounts and our knowledge acquired during the cours audit, and is not otherwise misleading.
+We have also read the Narrative Report for consistency with the annual accounts and our knowledge acquired during the course of performing the · · · · - Operational Model; Our review identified a number of minor areas where the Narrative Reports needed revising in order to comply with guidance and to ensure that they - Risks and opportunities; were fair, balanced and understandable, which have been reflected in the - Strategy and resource allocation; final version. - Performance; - Outlook; and - Basis of preparation Annual Governance Statement The Annual Governance Statement reports that governance arrangements provide assurance, are adequate and are operating effectively.
 No issues have been identified as at the date of this report.